puzzithinker/pdf-merger-rust/TESTING.md

 - Try merging a single PDF (should work)
 - Try merging PDFs with different page sizes
 - Test with PDFs that have bookmarks/outlines
+- Provide an empty file: merge should fail with a clear validation error
+- Try a non-PDF file: merge should fail before starting

 ### Known Limitations